trevp/tlslite/README.md

 ===========

 0.6.0 - WIP
+ - mark library as compatible with Python 3.5 (it was previously, but now it is verified with Continous Integration)
+ - small cleanups and more documentation
  - add support for ChaCha20 and Poly1305
  - add TLS_DHE_RSA_WITH_CHACHA20_POLY1305 ciphersuite
  - expose padding and MAC-ing functions and blockSize property in RecordLayer